section83/MacYTDL/README.md

 * Wait.
 * MacYTDL dialog is displayed.

+More detail is available in the Help file: https://github.com/section83/MacYTDL/blob/master/images/Help.pdf

 ## Acknowledgements

 Much is owed to Shane Stanley, for his many contributions solving problems with MacYTDL.
 Shane developed [Dialog Toolkit Plus](https://www.macosxautomation.com/applescript/apps/Script_Libs.html#DialogToolkit) which provides the dialogs in MacYTDL.
 Ideas for this GUI front-end came from many sources including: